Pilot Presentation

-"Pilot" (also known as "Pilot Presentation" and "Theo's Economic Lesson") is the pilot episode and the first episode of the first season of the American sitcom The Cosby Show.
-"Pilot" originally aired in the United States on NBC on Thursday, September 20, 1984, at 8:00 PM ET.
+"Pilot Presentation" (also known as "Theo's Economic Lesson") is the pilot and first episode of the first season of the American sitcom The Cosby Show.
+"Pilot Presentation" originally aired in the United States on NBC on Thursday, September 20, 1984, at 8:00 PM ET.
 This episode debuted the week before the official start of the 1984–85 United States network television season.
-They only have 4 children in this episode: Denise, Theo, Vanessa & Rudy.
-Sondra, the first born, is introduced later in that season, episode 4; she however, is not in the featured/mentioned in the intro.
-The confrontation with Theo in this episode is seen again in a flashback in the series finale "And So We Commence".
+Cliff and Clair only have four children in this episode: Denise, Theo, Vanessa, and Rudy.
+Sondra, the firstborn, is introduced later in that season, episode 4.
+She is not in the featured nor mentioned in the intro.
+The confrontation with Theo in this episode is seen again as a flashback twice during the remainder of the series, in the Season 4 episode "Looking Back" and the series finale "And So We Commence."
 The episode was directed by Jay Sandrich and written by Ed.
 Weinberger and Michael J. Leeson.
 The episode was a critical and commercial success, achieving both high ratings and positive critical feedback.